Staying warm this winter01 November 2019

 Keep your home warm

-The NHS recommends that you should heat it to at least 18oC if you have reduced mobility, are 65 or over or have a health condition such as heart or lung disease.
+The NHS recommends that you should heat your home to at least 18C if you have reduced mobility, are 65 or over or have a health condition such as heart or lung disease.
 Use draft excluders and close your curtains at dusk to help keep heat in.